archyhq/archy/README.md

 ## We in Private Beta!
 Join now.

-- go to https://archy.ai and signup to private beta to invite to test our iOS app.
+- Sign Up to Private beta with your github account: https://archy.ai/developer/auth/private_beta

 ## How it works?